 Sleep is an important part of a healthy childhood.
-Naps give children time to rejuvenate, and let active bodies rest.
+Naps give children time to rejuvenate and let active bodies rest.
 Young brains and muscles also do serious work during sleep.
 Without naps, children may become overtired.
-Children who are overtired often upset easily and may even have a harder time falling asleep at night (for more information, see http://kidshealth.org/parent/growth/sleep/naps.html)
+Children who are overtired often are easily upset and may even have a harder time falling asleep at night (for more information, see http://kidshealth.org/parent/growth/sleep/naps.html).

 We often think of infants when we think of “safe sleep” practices.
 Although preschoolers are not at risk for sudden infant death syndrome, rest time is not without risk.
 It is still our responsibility to keep all children safe during this important time.

 As children progress from infancy through the preschool years, they typically need less and less sleep during the day.
 Typically, preschool children benefit from one afternoon nap.
 This nap usually lasts around one hour, but each child’s sleep needs are different.
 The amount of sleep a child needs during the day is also related to the amount of sleep a child gets at night.
 A child who sleeps 10 to 12 hours per night may nap less than an hour during the day.
 A child who gets less sleep at night will likely need a longer nap during the day.
 Some children do not sleep during naptime, but they still benefit from a quiet period of rest.

 Creating a Restful Environment for Sleep